aabadie/riot-course/slides/riot-workshop.md

 2. Networking with RIOT

+    - Networking architecture

     - An overview of available stacks

-    - GNRC: Generic Network Stack

-    - Practicing locally with native
+    - UDP communication APIs

+    - The CoAP protocol

-    - Practicing on hardware using IoT-LAB
+    - Practicing on hardware using FIT IoT-LAB

 ---